ourLink

 Watch the DVD yourself at: http://www.youtube.com/watch?v=c_Lop53sxK0

 PUBLICITY POSTERS Publicity posters are available ..... glossy colour 59cm x 42cm and/or colour photocopies A3 & A4.
-We want your help to get these displayed in as many businesses (including shops) as possible throughout the municipality of North Sydney and surrounding areas.
+We want your help to get these displayed in businesses (including shops) in the municipality of North Sydney and surrounding areas.
 Email us at: info@sydneyharbourlink.com with your details.
 PDF versions are available from the get involved page.
 Thanks for your support.